RIE® Foundations™

 -

-access to a computer with a consistent internet connection (not just a mobile device)
+access to a computer (not just a mobile device)

 -